What is I-Share?

 ACCESS TO AN ENORMOUS CONSORTIAL COLLECTION

-The I-Share database contains over 11.5 million unique bibliographic records and more than 36 million item records, representing the holdings of 82 CARLI I-Share member institutions.
+The I-Share database contains over 12.9 million unique bibliographic records and nearly 38 million item records, representing the holdings of 84 CARLI I-Share member institutions.
 The combination of this enormous consortial collection with I-Share’s resource sharing services gives I-Share library patrons ready access to a collection that ranks among the world’s greatest research libraries.

 PUBLIC ACCESS TO I-SHARE